A note on arithmetic in finite types: Some old versions of arithmetic in finite types

-\begin{defi}{terms} The terms of $\nha$ are defined inductively as follows: \begin{itemize} \item each variable or constant of type $\sigma$ will be a term of type $\sigma$. \item if $f$ is a term of type $\sigma \to \tau$ and $x$ is a term of type $\sigma$, then $fx$ is a term of type $\tau$. \end{itemize} \end{defi} The convention is that application associates to the left, which means that an expression like $fxyz$ has to be read as $(((fx)y)z)$.
+\begin{definition} The terms of $\nha$ are defined inductively as follows: \begin{itemize} \item each variable or constant of type $\sigma$ will be a term of type $\sigma$. \item if $f$ is a term of type $\sigma \to \tau$ and $x$ is a term of type $\sigma$, then $fx$ is a term of type $\tau$. \end{itemize} \end{definition} The convention is that application associates to the left, which means that an expression like $fxyz$ has to be read as $(((fx)y)z)$.